US, South Korea work to keep North Korea summit on track

-WASHINGTON (AP) - The United States and South Korea are laboring to keep the highly anticipated U.S. summit with North Korea on track, even after President Donald Trump abruptly said "there's a very substantial chance" it won't happen as scheduled.
+WASHINGTON (AP) - The United States and South Korea are laboring to keep the U.S. summit with North Korea on track even after President Donald Trump abruptly said "there's a very substantial chance" it won't go off as planned.

-South Korean President Moon Jae-in reminded Trump Tuesday of the sky-high stakes, saying, "The fate and the future of the Korean Peninsula hinge" on the meeting.
+"The fate and the future of the Korean Peninsula hinge" on the meeting, South Korea's president told Trump in an Oval Office meeting Tuesday.

-The June 12 summit, planned for Singapore, offers a historic chance for peace on the peninsula - but also the risk of an epic diplomatic failure that would allow the North to revive and advance its nuclear weapons program.
+The summit, scheduled for June 12 in Singapore, would offer a historic chance for peace.
+But there also is the risk of a diplomatic failure that would allow the North to revive and advance its nuclear weapons program.

 U.S. officials say preparations are still underway.
-Secretary of State Mike Pompeo, who is appearing Wednesday before the House Foreign Affairs Committee, said, "We're driving on."
+"We're driving on," said Secretary of State Mike Pompeo, who was to testify before the House Foreign Affairs Committee on Wednesday.

-Seated in the Oval Office with Moon Jae-in Tuesday, Trump said Kim had not met unspecified "conditions" for the summit.
-However, the president also said he believed Kim was "serious" about negotiations, and Moon expressed "every confidence" in Trump's ability to hold the summit and bring about peace.
+Trump said Kim had not met unspecified "conditions" for the summit.
+But Trump also said he believed Kim was "serious" about negotiations, and South Korean leader Moon Jae-in expressed "every confidence" in Trump's ability to hold the summit and bring about peace.

 "I have no doubt that you will be able to ... accomplish a historic feat that no one had been able to achieve in the decades past," Moon said.